Warehouse Management System

 Research

-My approach: visit warehouse floors to uncover real problems
+I visited warehouse floors to uncover real problems

 Workflow observations